 I qualified from Glasgow vet school in 1976, and then spent a year as a postgraduate studying equine orthopaedics leading to an MVM.
 Following several years living in Newmarket working as a locum, I returned here in 1980 and have been here ever since.
 I have been one of the race course vets at Wolverhampton from 1980, Uttoxeter race course since 1988, I am now part of the team at Haydock and also at Aintree for the bigger race days such as the Grand National.
 I find all my job fascinating, but I have a special interest in equine performance/ lameness and in farriery (I am an examiner for the Worshipful Company of farriers).

 I have ridden all of my life and own several thoroughbred horses.
 In my (limited!!) spare time I train point to pointers and hunter chasers; often having them from youngsters, breaking them in and then taking them through their training.
 I also breed the occasional thoroughbred foal.
-I live with my rescued lurcher Jasper, my whippet Tiny Tim and my partner Paul who manufactures saddlery.
+I live with my rescued lurcher Hal, my whippet Tiny Tim and my partner Paul who manufactures saddlery.

 Andrew Mills BVet Med MRCVS

 Partner – Equine Vet

 I graduated from The Royal Veterinary College in London in June 2007 and joined Connaught Veterinary Group straight away.
 I joined the partnership in 2016.
 I currently work mainly for our equine department but do still do some companion animal work, spending my days out and about on visits and covering some evenings in practice.
 I have a particular interest in equine dentistry (with my equipment purchases being a running joke as ‘boys toys’ – the hazards of being the only male!) and I am part of the team that covers Wolverhampton racecourse.